Cross-country ski

 Ski Etiquette

-• Downhill Yield: Skiers descending have the right of way, but on this wide road, there is plenty of room for everyone.
+• Downhill Yield: Skiers descending have the right of way, but on this wide road, there is usually room to pass safely.
 Stay in your tracks.